 Madeira Islands is a Portuguese archipelago that lies in the north Atlantic Ocean, between 32°22.3′N 16°16.5′W and 33°7.8′N 17°16.65′W, just under 400 km north of Tenerife (Canary Islands).
 Although the island group is one of the outermost region of the European Union … Madeira archipelago characterizes itself as an unique and mysterious territory with its stunning rock formations, subtropical mountain forest, in an extraordinarily beautiful setting and vivid turquoise waters filled with colorful marine life.
 One might doubt that maybe Atlantis has not disappeared completely under the sea … but it still exists.

-Madeira is also known as the “Flower Island“, but instead it would be more fitting to call it “The Green Pearl of the Atlantic Ocean” thanks to the 13,010,405,091,801 type of green colors it holds (if you do not believe us, then come over to Madeira and count the colors green that you will see).
+Madeira is also known as the “Flower Island“, but instead it would be more fitting to call it “The Green Pearl of the Atlantic Ocean” thanks to the 13,010,405,091,801 shades of green it holds (if you do not believe us, then come over to Madeira and count the colors green that you will see).

 The colors of Madeira Islands have always been an eye-candy delight for travelers.
 Rumors states that when the first settlers discovered the island more than 1,000 years ago … the first thing they saw was the mysterious accumulation of colors in the horizon that was rising from the ocean.